Low-Resource Quantum Energy Gap Estimation via Randomization: Influence of the Shadow size on the TE-PAI spectrum

 \section{Influence of the Shadow size on the TE-PAI spectrum}

 We now examine how shadow size influences the resulting spectrum.
 Fig. \ref{fig_TE_PAI_shadow_spectro_Different_Ns} presents three TE-PAI spectra obtained using a fixed number of TE-PAI samples across varying shadow sizes, $N_s \in \{1, 10, 100\}$.
 All simulations utilized the parameters defined in Sec. \ref{sec:classical_simulation}.
-While all three spectra successfully resolve the theoretical energy gap, the peak intensity increases significantly with larger shadow sizes.
+While all three spectra successfully resolve the target transition energy gap, the peak intensity increases significantly with larger shadow sizes.
 However, a larger shadow size imposes a substantial computational overhead, as the total number of circuit executions scales with $M_{\text{TE-PAI}} \times N_s$.
-In the study we fix the shadow size to $N_s = 1$ and only change the number of TE-PAI sample.
+In this study, we fix the shadow size to $N_s = 1$ and only change the number of TE-PAI samples.